RetroDECK/ES-DE/FAQ-ANDROID.md

-# ES-DE (EmulationStation Desktop Edition) - Frequently Asked Questions for Android
+# ES-DE Frontend - Frequently Asked Questions for Android

 In addition to this document it's a good idea to read the [Android documentation](ANDROID.md) and the [User guide](USERGUIDE.md).